Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-delete-order.md

 ## Practice Exercise

 Enhance your order deletion functionality by:
-1. Adding an audit trail for order deletions (who deleted it, when, why)
+1. Adding an audit trail for order deletions (when it was deleted, why)
 2. Implementing a "recycle bin" feature that allows viewing and restoring deleted orders
-3. Adding a scheduled task to permanently delete orders that have been soft-deleted for more than 30 days
+3. Adding support for partial order cancellation (cancelling specific items in an order)
-4. Adding support for partial order cancellation (cancelling specific items in an order)
+4. Implementing different deletion rules based on the order date (e.g., recent orders can be deleted, older orders cannot)
-5. Implementing different deletion rules based on the order status (e.g., pending orders can be deleted, shipped orders can only be marked as returned)
+5. Adding a feature to notify relevant parties when an order is deleted